blair-c/rivals.academy/content/lectures/beast-dash-cancelling-and-boosting/index.md

 ### Wavecancel

 Cancelling Beast Dash into a jump, then using jump input as a wavedash allows you to effectively cancel Beast Dash into a wavedash, a fast versatile option allowing for countless scenarios.
-Again, too many for me to go into.
 But even at its simplest, cancelling into a wavedash is much much faster than not cancelling on hit, so if you have no plan or idea what to do on hit, this is still a great option.
 Additionally it can be used to further mix up your movement and approaches, or for spacing yourself such as for Down Tilt tipper.

+{{< video wavecancels >}}

 ### Flowers